 In enterprise mobile application development, personalization looks like this.
 Let’s say an insurance company uses a mobile solution.
 Access is available to accountants, tech experts, and insurance agents.
-The accountants use the app to manage financial papers, technicians – to arrange tech specs, agents – to manage clients’ profiles.
+The accountants use the app to manage financial papers and technicians to arrange tech specs, and agents to manage clients’ profiles.

 The data that employees see differs depending on the department – the information is personalized.